 4) Prints won't get obsolete

-If you great-grand-son finds a thumb drive with pictures 60 years from now, he will have no way to see those photos because the technology will be so advanced USB devices will be obsolete.
+If your great-grand-son finds a thumb drive with pictures 60 years from now, he will have no way to see those photos because the technology will be so advanced that USB devices might no longer exist.

 5) Prints are beautiful